shrishrirang/azure-mobile-apps-node/README.md

 This runs tests using the default embedded SQLite data provider.
 To execute tests against SQL Server, create a configuration file called `azureMobile.js` in the `test` directory that contains relevant data configuration.
-See then [API reference](http://azure.github.io/azure-mobile-apps-node/global.html#configuration) for more information.
+See the [API reference](http://azure.github.io/azure-mobile-apps-node/global.html#configuration) for more information.